lndecastro/Foundations_of_AI/book/Unit_07_Prompt_Engineering.md

 ## Part I — Why Prompting Is Not Conversation

 The failure mode for new users is treating the model as a colleague who shares your context.
 It does not.
-It has no access to your repository, your team's conventions, last week's meeting, or what you actually meant.
-It has the text in front of it and a very large statistical prior over what usually follows such text.
+It has no access to your repository, your team's conventions, last week's meeting, or what you actually meant, unless you provide all this context to the model.

 ### 1.1 Anatomy of an Effective Prompt

 Six components.
-Not all are needed every time, but knowing which you omitted is the point.
+Not all are needed every time, but knowing which you omitted is important.

 | Component | Question it answers | Example |
 | :--- | :--- | :--- |